 - Fixed-rate option.
 Rehab loans come with the option to get a fixed-rate mortgage or an adjustable rate mortgage.
 Should you choose to go with a fixed-rate at a time when mortgage rates are low, you won't have to worry about rising interest rates.

 - Tax deduction on paid interest.
-You're allowed to deduct the interest you pay on the renovations on top of deducting the interest paid on the mortgage.
+You're able to deduct the interest you pay on the renovations on top of deducting the interest paid on the mortgage.
 This only works because the portion you paid to get the renovations done was lumped into your home loan.
 This is an advantage over using a credit card to pay for the renovation because you wouldn't be able to deduct the interest collected from the card charges.

 Can I Get a Rehab Loan?Simply put, if you qualify for a regular FHA loan, then you qualify for an FHA 203k loan.
 This means that lenders will look at your credit score, debt-to-income ratio, and down payment eligibility.